in

 Planting leeks

 Make a hole 6 to 8 inches (15-20cm) deep with a dibble.
 Place the leek in the hole and water.
-Allow earth to fall into the hole naturally over time; the soil will blanch the stem in due course.
+Allow soil to fall into the hole naturally over time; the soil will blanch the stem in due course.

 An alternate method is to create a shallow V-shaped trench about 4 inches (10cm) wide at the bottom; plant the seedlings and then gradually fill the trench with soil to blanch the shafts.